JabRef/jabref/docs/high-level-documentation.md

 # High Level Documentation

 Describes relevant information about the code structure of JabRef in a very precise and succinct way.
+Closer-to-code documentation is available at [Code HowTos](../Code HowTos).

 We are currently transitioning from a spaghetti to a more structured architecture with the `model` in the center, and the `logic` as an intermediate layer towards the `gui` which is the outer shell.
 There are additional utility packages for `preferences` and the `cli`.
 The dependencies are only directed towards the center.
 We have JUnit tests to detect violations of the most crucial dependencies (between `logic`, `model`, and `gui`), and the build will fail automatically in these cases.